 This annual report reflects the dedicated efforts of the System's staff under the steady direction of the Board of Trustees.
-We extend our sincere gratitude to each member of the Board, the System's staff, the Board's advisors and the many people who worked with diligence and dedication throughout fiscal year 2020.
-Special acknowledgment and thanks is also extended to the members of the Maryland State Retirement Agency's senior executive team and the agency's staff of professional and paraprofessionals who helped to gather and prepare the information for this report.
+We extend our sincere gratitude to each member of the Board, the System's staff, the Board's advisors, and the many people who worked with diligence and dedication throughout fiscal year 2021.
+Special thanks go to the members of the Maryland State Retirement Agency's senior executive team and the agency's staff of professional and paraprofessionals who helped to gather and prepare the information for this report.